-Twain hated German, I guess it was for good reason?
+I guess this statement of Twain was for good reason?
 Yet I stand to differ and here is why:

 German Closely Relates to English

-In one of my previous posts I mentioned that English and German both stems form West Germanic.
+In one of my previous posts I mentioned that English and German both stems from West Germanic.

 This means that German and English must at least have some resemblance?
-Although other languages like Greek, Latin and French influenced English greatly, when looking at the basics; they are brothers.
+Although other languages like Greek, Latin, and French influenced English greatly, when looking at the basics; English and German are brothers.

 About 60% of the German Vocabulary is also part of English.
 In some cases the spelling differ, but you will, without a doubt, recognize some of these.
 In other words, you already know some of the words you have to learn.

 The world has changed quite a bit until now and all languages are influenced by the one or other language.
 Some of their words are used etc…